LottieAnning/LIFE4136_rotation3/README.md

   }
 }
 ```
-Do PCA on the matrix
+Do a PCA on the matrix:
 ```
 pc <- prcomp(cov,scale=T)
 xlab <- paste0("PC1 (",round(summary(pc)$importance[2]*100),"%)")